nejrariizviic/Flowlog/README.md

 Within the Figma file, you can navigate through three key pages:

-Component Library – A collection of user interface assets, including fonts, color palettes, logos, and reusable components used throughout the web application.
+Component Library – a collection of user interface assets, including fonts, color palettes, logos, and reusable components used throughout the web application.
-Guest Prototype – Overview of the web application pages for guests.
+Guest Prototype – overview of the web application pages for guests.
-Admin Prototype – Overview of the web application pages for administrators.
+Admin Prototype – overview of the web application pages for administrators.
-User Prototype – Overview of the web application pages for users.
+User Prototype – overview of the web application pages for users.
 This structure provides a clear understanding of the design system and the functionality of the Flowlog web application.